-Encouraging your kids to become financially independent in college can free you to focus on your own goals.
+Encouraging them to become financially independent can free you to focus on your own goals.

 STARTING COLLEGE can be a real test: Students suddenly have to learn how to manage their coursework, their social lives, their time—and their money.
 And financial literacy generally isn’t in the curriculum.

-But parents can help, says Ryan Atkin, senior vice president, Student Strategy and Execution at Bank of America.
+But parents can help, says Ryan Atkin, senior vice president, Business Strategy & Intelligence Manager, Student Strategy and Execution at Bank of America.
 “Covering your children’s college expenses, on top of tuition, could stress the family budget,” he says.
 With these pointers, you can help them become more financially savvy, so that they don’t become overly reliant on your continued financial support—and you don’t jeopardize your financial security.

 “Take some time to have a serious money talk with your kids before they start school,” suggests Atkin.
 Agree on exactly which daily living expenses (Pizza?
 Ride-sharing services?
 Housing?
 Entertainment?) you’ll cover, and which ones your kids may need to pay for by working part time or tapping summer earnings.
 “This conversation can be a great starting point for helping young adults understand financial responsibility,” Atkin says.